Graham Bonnet: Alcatrazz

-Upon leaving MSG, Bonnet decided to form his own band, drawing inspiration from his days in Rainbow.
+Upon leaving the Michael Schenker Group, Bonnet decided to form his own band, drawing inspiration from his days in Rainbow.
 In 1983, he co-founded Alcatrazz, with Gary Shea (bass), and Jimmy Waldo (keyboards) of the band New England, former Alice Cooper drummer Jan Uvena, and Swedish guitarist Yngwie Malmsteen.
 The band's debut album, No Parole from Rock N' Roll, featured a distinctly heavy metal sound, with Bonnet describing the material as the heaviest that he had recorded to date.
 The band enjoyed moderate success in the United States, and major success in Japan.

 The band released three studio albums (No Parole from Rock N' Roll, Disturbing the Peace, with guitarist Steve Vai replacing Malmsteen, and Dangerous Games with Danny Johnson on guitar).
 Alcatrazz also released a live album, Live Sentence, with material from Yngwie Malmsteen's period in the band.
 For the Dangerous Games LP, Alcatrazz recorded a remake of Bonnet's hit song "Only One Woman" from his first band The Marbles.
 In 1987, Alcatrazz appeared on the second series of the BBC TV programme Rock School, with Bonnet providing singing tips.
 The programme also included clips of Alcatrazz in rehearsal.
 Later that year, Alcatrazz disbanded, and Bonnet returned to his solo career.
 In 2009, Bonnet reformed Alcatrazz with three new musicians.
 Bonnet did not consult with his former bandmates Uvena and Waldo about re-forming the original line-up, and in response they also re-grouped as a separate version of Alcatrazz.

 Bonnet later reformed his version of the band as Alcatrazz featuring Graham Bonnet with guitarist Howie Simon (Jeff Scott Soto Band, Talisman), drummer Glen Sobel (Impellitteri, Beautiful Creatures, Tony MacAlpine), and bassist Tim Luce and toured Japan in May and June 2007—sharing the headline with another ex-Rainbow vocalist, Joe Lynn Turner.
 Howie Simon revealed in a 2010 interview that it was his suggestion to bring back the Alcatrazz name.
 They also headlined the BerkRock festival in Berkovitsa, Bulgaria, in July 2008 and have played various West Coast US dates including support slots for Y&T. Alcatrazz continued to perform live occasionally until 2014.

 In March 2017, three-fifths of the original lineup (Bonnet, Waldo and Shea) reunited for three shows in Japan, which also included Conrado Pesinato and Mark Benquechea on guitar and drums respectively.
 The performances were recorded for the live album/DVD Parole Denied – Tokyo 2017, which was released on 7 December 2018.

 In February 2019, Bonnet confirmed that he had once again resurrected Alcatrazz, with a new lineup featuring himself, Waldo, Benquechea, Beth-Ami Heavenstone, as well as new guitarist Joe Stump.
 Heavenstone thus briefly became Alcatrazz's first female member, having played bass in The Graham Bonnet Band, where she was Waldo's bandmate.
 This lineup planned to record a new album together, which would also include contributions from Chris Impellitteri, Bob Kulick, Dario Mollo and former Alcatrazz guitarist Steve Vai.
 Shea returned to Alcatrazz in January 2020 to replace Heavenstone.